-As discussed in Note 1, the financial statements of the Commission are intended to present the net position and the changes in net position of only that portion of the governmental activities, the major fund, and the budgetary comparison statement for the general fund that are attributable to the transactions of the Commission.
-They do not purport to, and do not, present fairly the net position of the state of New Mexico as of June 30, 2020, and the changes in its net position thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the Commission are intended to present the financial position and the changes in financial position of only that portion of the governmental activities, general fund and the budgetary comparison for the general fund of the State of New Mexico that is attributable to the transactions of the Commission.
+They do not purport to, and do no present fairly, the financial position of the State of New Mexico as of June 30, 2022, and the changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.